Photo by Gina Falcone

 What events are happening to celebrate the season?

-The National Cherry Blossom Festival (March 20 – April 16) is a citywide event that celebrates the 1912 gift of 3,000 cherry blossom trees to Washington, DC by the mayor of Tokyo.
-This year's festival features a range of spectacular celebrations, including the Opening Ceremony (March 25), the Blossom Kite Festival (March 25), the National Cherry Blossom Festival Parade (April 15) and Petalpalooza (April 8) .
+The National Cherry Blossom Festival (March 18 – April 16) is a citywide event that celebrates the 1912 gift of more than 3,000 cherry blossom trees to Washington, DC by the mayor of Tokyo.
+This year's festival features a range of spectacular celebrations, including the Opening Ceremony (March 25), the Blossom Kite Festival (March 26), the National Cherry Blossom Festival Parade (April 15) and Petalpalooza (April 8) .
 Local restaurants even get into the spirit with the Cherry Picks program, while DC-area hotels offer blossom-themed packages, deals and discounts.